chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 - 3 hard boiled eggs: Cooked in bulk and eaten cold.
 I enjoy pre-eating the whites and sprinkling the yolks into the salad [Salt Bae](https://en.wikipedia.org/wiki/Salt_Bae) style.
 - 4 oz chicken breast: If taking lunch to go, cook this with the morning breast
 - 1/2 salad bag: Ready to eat salad bags, topped with
-- Vegetables: If at home, I always steam frozen vegetables (usually broccoli, sometimes a mix).
+- Vegetables: If at home, I always steam about half a bag of frozen vegetables (usually broccoli, sometimes a mix).
 This can be done during the breakfast cooking if taking lunch to go, but tends to not taste great cold.
 Israeli salad is a good alternative.
+- If eating at the office, keep a bottle of olive oil on site so you don't have to commute with the risk of an olive oil explosion.
 - I find it very efficient to eat this with hands, but that should definitely not be done in public and probably not even admitted in a public blog.

 ### Dinner
+- Protein option: Either 8 oz steak or 8 oz salmon fillet.
+I have been cooking the steak on the indoor grill, but there would probably be more value from a more complicated/longer cooking method.
+- Vegetables: Steam half a bag of frozen vegetables
+- Rice: On salmon days I sometimes eat rice.
+I hate the cleanup value of cooking rice in a pot.
+Alternatives are microwaveable bags, boilable bags, and rice cookers.
+I think the ease of microwaveable makes that my favorite current option.

 ### Snacks
+- Raw almonds:
+-

 **Hard boiled eggs:** With a hard boiled egg cooker, you put eggs into little slots, fill up a measuring cup up to the right level, and flip the switch.
 No waiting for water to boil or forgetting how much time the eggs need to cook for (I used to constantly forget about them) since the machine buzzes very loudly when it's finished.
 I cook 12 at a time every few days in the mornings.
 <img src="https://images-na.ssl-images-amazon.com/images/I/61037gzXCTL._SL1500_.jpg" alt="Hard boiled egg cooker" width="300"/>